How To Get Rid Of Ants In Bathroom Drain | A Complete Guide

 Home Remedies for Getting Rid of the Ants in the Bathroom Drain

 You don’t have to wait for a pest control company because you can use home remedies to get rid of ants.
-These remedies are known to be effective and have been used for ages.
+These remedies are known to be effective and have been used for ages:

-One of the home-based solutions is utilizing baking soda together with vinegar.
 Sprinkle the baking soda down the drain and then follow it with an equal quantity of vinegar.
 Due to the acidity of the vinegar and the strong odor it produces, the bathroom should be well ventilated.

 Open all your windows as well as doors if it is necessary.
 The mixture will form a bubbling reaction that will kill all the ants in the drain.
 After completing this step, flash the dead ants and rinse the remains of the baking soda with hot water.